Walton LI Wai Tat

 With the vision and inspiration of his father and the tenacity of his mother in breaking down barriers, Dr Li has achieved a great deal.
-He modestly acknowledges, however, that there is still room for improvement by forging ever closer links between the medical and the tertiary institutions, raising the standard of training of medical personnel and enhancing what he calls the `total patient experience'.
+He modestly acknowledges, however, that there is still room for improvement by forging ever closer links between the medical and the tertiary institutions, raising the standard of training of medical personnel and enhancing what he calls the "total patient experience".
 He has no intention of resting on his laurels and he still burns with ardour to inspire the next generation to achieve further heights.

-It is my honour and privilege to present to you Dr Walton Li Wai Tat for the award of Doctor of Social Sciences honoris causa.
+Mr Pro-Chancellor, it is my honour and privilege to present to you Dr Walton Li Wai Tat for the award of Doctor of Social Sciences honoris causa.

 Citation written and delivered by Professor Michael Wilkinson, the Public Orator of the University.